hossamAhmedSamy/first_flutterApp/README.md

-# Simple dice rolling application
+# Simple Roll Dice application

 A new Flutter project that ensures and decomenting my flutter learning journey